Lea-fish/Leafish/README.md

 Because I wanted to remove some stuff and add other stuff freely without having to wait for prs to get accepted.

 Multi-protocol Minecraft-compatible client written in Rust.
+It's fast.

 If you want to communicate with us you can do so here: https://matrix.to/#/#leafish:matrix.org